WangLabforComputationalBiology/NanoBERTa-ASP/Benchmark/ReadME.md

 # Benchmark

-This text will show you how to use other  BERT based model
+This readme is about how to use NanoBERTa and other BERT based models to do benchmark.

 ```